MonkyDCristian/SEMA_Sim/README.md

 ![Alt text](/imgs/gzsim_rviz_view.png)

 ## Introduction
 This simulator replicates a physical environment of autonomous palletizing.
-It counts with a recursive conveyor belt, a UR10 cobot arm, a VGC10 (Vacuum Gipper), a Kinect camera, different box models and a pallet.
+It counts with a recursive conveyor belt, a UR10 cobot arm, a VGC10 (Vacuum Gripper), a Kinect camera, different box models and a pallet.

-The objective of this simulator is to serve as a safe and malleable space where vision, trajectory and paking algorithms can be integrated and tested before being taken to the field-testing phase.
-In addition, it is expected to be used to test simulated hardware parts, such as grippers, cameras, even other robot arm models, in order to evaluate their value for the project.
+The objective of this simulator is to serve as a safe and malleable space where vision, trajectory and packing algorithms can be integrated and tested before being taken to the field-testing phase.
+In addition, it is expected to be used to test other parts, such as grippers, cameras, even other robot arm models.

 ## Dependencies

 ### Software
 * Operating system: [Ubuntu 20.04](https://releases.ubuntu.com/focal/)
 * Communication Software: [ROS Noetic (full-desktop)](http://wiki.ros.org/noetic/Installation/Ubuntu)
 * Robot arm control software: [Moveit!](https://ros-planning.github.io/moveit_tutorials/doc/getting_started/getting_started.html)

 ### Hardware
 * Modern multi-core CPU
 * At lest 8 Gb of RAM